Bartholomew of San Concordio

 Bartholomew of San Concordio (c.
-1260 at San Concordia, near Pisa – 11 June 1347 at Pisa) was an Italian Dominican canonist and man of letters.
+1260 at San Concordio, near Pisa – 11 June 1347 at Pisa) was an Italian Dominican canonist and man of letters.
 He was the author of the Summa de casibus conscientiae (1338) and of the Ammaestramenti degli antichi.

 Life

 Bartholomew entered the Dominican Order in 1277, studied at Pisa, Bologna, and Paris, and taught at Lucca, Florence, and Pisa.
 He was appointed lector at the studium particularis theologiae at Santa Maria sopra Minerva in 1299, which has sprung from the studium provinciale at Santa Sabina in 1288, and which was the forerunner to the College of Saint Thomas at the Minerva convent, and the Pontifical University of Saint Thomas Aquinas, Angelicum.

 A preacher of renown, Bartolomeo was as learned as he was devout, as skilled in Latin and Tuscan poetry as he was versed in canon and civil law.
 He is variously called "Pisana", "Pisanella", "Bartholomaea", and "Magistruccia".